Perth – Melbourne – Perth Tour

 Day 3: 80 Mile Beach – Port Hedland – Auski Roadhouse

-B – Today, we drive through the Great Sandy Desert to Port Hedland.
+B – Today, we drive to Port Hedland through the Great Sandy Desert.
 The endlessly long iron ore trains enter Port Hedland harbour.
-We see the typical, the mighty road trains, and the Chichester Ranges.
-Overnight in a roadhouse.
+We see the typical mighty road trains and the Chichester Ranges.
+Overnight, we stay in a roadhouse.

 Day 4: Auski Roadhouse – Karijini National Park – Tom Price

-B, L, D – From Munjinea (Auski Roadhouse), we visit the Karijini National Park: We hike the Dales Gorge, Circular Pool, Fern Pool, Fortesque Falls and Munjinea East Gorge.
+B, L, D – From Munjinea (Auski Roadhouse), we visit the Karijini National Park, We hike the Dales Gorge, Circular Pool, Fern Pool, Fortescue Falls and Munjinea East Gorge.
 Overnight, we stay in Tom Price.

 Day 5: Tom Price – Pilbara Region – Coral Bay